The most famous KINNICK

 A Brief Background on the KINNICKs in America

-for the Kinnicks.
-They are based on what we now know of the
+Kinnicks.
+They are based on what we now know of the early

 One descendancy is for John and Ann Kinnick, who moved to North Carolina from Maryland in about 1795.
 Much of this branch of the family moved to Indiana in the 1820 to 1850 period (David's family moved to Tenn, of course).
 One of the largest families was that of George and his wife, Hannah.
 Several large families all had many children who lived to adulthood and also had large families.
 We have many people working of various lines.
 Let us hear from you.
 What line are you working on?